India Office Records

 Bombay on the Malabar Coast belonging to the East India Company of England by Jan van Ryne (1754) is held by the collection.

-The India Office Records are a very large collection of documents relating to the administration of India from 1600 to 1947, the period spanning Company and British rule in India.
+The India Office Records are a very large collection of documents relating to the administration of India from 1600 to 1947, the period spanning Company rule and British Raj in India.
 The archive is held in London by the British Library and is publicly accessible.
 It is complemented further by The India Papers collection at the National Library of Scotland in Edinburgh.

 The records come from four main sources: the English and later British East India Company (1600–1858), the Board of Control (1784–1858), the India Office (1858–1947), and the Burma Office (1937–48).
 The collection also includes records from many smaller related institutions.
 Overall, the collection is made up of approximately 175,000 items, including official publications and records, manuscripts, photographs, printed maps and private papers.
 These items take up approximately nine miles of shelving units.